phanumat/Documentation/smartapp-web-services-developers-guide/overview.rst

 Web Services SmartApps Overview
 ===============================

-*Integrating with SmartThings using SmartApps Web Services*
+*Integrating with PEA HiVE using SmartApps Web Services*

 In this guide, you will learn: